How to Fix Grate wobble on LG LRG4115ST (Gas Range)

 Step 1

-Remove all grates from the cooktop, flip them over, and inspect the rubber foot pads on the underside.
-These small pads are what keep each grate sitting level and stable — if even one is missing, cracked, or hardened with age, the grate will rock on the cast iron surface.
-Pay close attention to corners, as those pads take the most load and wear out first.
+Start by removing all grates from the cooktop and flipping them over to inspect the rubber foot pads underneath.
+These small pads are critical for keeping each grate level and stable.
+If even one is missing, cracked, or hardened, the grate will rock.
+Pay special attention to the corners, as those pads endure the most wear.

 Step 2

-Carefully remove any damaged or deteriorated pads using a flat-head screwdriver for adhesive-mounted types, taking care not to gouge the cast iron.
-Once removed, clean each mounting surface thoroughly with isopropyl alcohol and let it dry completely — residual grease or old adhesive will prevent the new pads from bonding correctly and they’ll peel off quickly under heat cycles.
+Next, carefully remove any damaged or deteriorated pads using a flat-head screwdriver if they’re adhesive-mounted.
+Be cautious not to gouge the cast iron.
+Once removed, clean each mounting surface thoroughly with isopropyl alcohol and let it dry completely.
+Any leftover grease or old adhesive will prevent the new pads from bonding correctly, and they’ll peel off quickly when heated.

 Step 3

-Peel the backing from each new rubber foot pad and press it firmly onto its mounting surface for at least 30 seconds per pad to ensure a strong bond.
-New pads restore the cushioned gap between the grate and cooktop surface that prevents metal-on-metal rocking.
-Pro tip: use pads rated for high-temperature adhesion, since standard foam pads can soften and fail near burner heat.
+Now, peel the backing from each new rubber foot pad and press it firmly onto its mounting surface for at least 30 seconds per pad to ensure a strong bond.
+New pads will restore the cushioned gap between the grate and cooktop surface, preventing any metal-on-metal rocking.
+Use pads rated for high-temperature adhesion, as standard foam pads can soften and fail near the burners.

 Step 4

-For grates that span two burners, wobble can also be caused by an unlevel cooktop surface rather than worn pads, so place a bubble level across the cooktop in both directions to check.
-If the surface is off, adjust the front leveling feet at the base of the range — typically turned by hand or with a wrench — until the cooktop reads level.
-An unlevel range also affects cookware stability and can cause oil or liquids to pool to one side during cooking.
+For grates that span two burners, wobble can also be caused by an unlevel cooktop, so place a bubble level across the cooktop in both directions to check.
+If the surface is off, adjust the front leveling feet at the base of the range — typically turned by hand or with a wrench — until the cooktop is level.
+An unlevel range can also affect cookware stability, causing oil or liquids to pool to one side while cooking.

 Step 5

-Place the grates back onto the cooktop and press down firmly on each corner to verify contact.
-You should feel firm, cushioned resistance at every point with zero rocking — any remaining movement at this stage points to a pad that didn’t bond fully or a leveling issue that needs further adjustment.
-Re-check all four corners systematically rather than just pressing the center, since edge contact is where failures show up first.
+Put the grates back onto the cooktop and press down firmly on each corner to check for contact.
+You should feel firm, cushioned resistance at every point without any rocking.
+If you notice any remaining movement, it could indicate a pad that didn’t bond fully or a leveling issue that needs further adjustment.
+Check all four corners systematically instead of just pressing the center, as edge contact is where problems usually arise first.

 Step 6

-Perform a final load test by setting a heavy cast iron pan on each grate and applying downward pressure while nudging it side to side.
-A properly restored grate will not rock, shift, or click under load — if it does, remove the grate and identify whether the issue is a pad or a leveling problem before using the range.
-This test matters for safety, as a rocking grate under a full pot of boiling water is a genuine tip-over risk.
+Finally, perform a load test by placing a heavy cast iron pan on each grate and applying downward pressure while nudging it side to side.
+A properly restored grate will not rock, shift, or click under load.
+If it does, remove the grate and determine whether the issue is a pad or a leveling problem.
+This test is crucial for safety, as a rocking grate under a full pot of boiling water poses a genuine tip-over risk.

 Where to Buy Replacement Parts